COPT-Public/COPT.jl/README.md

 ```

 When there is no COPT installed,
-installing COPT Julia interface will automatically download necessary solver binaries on Linux and MacOS.
+installing the COPT Julia interface will automatically download the necessary solver binaries.
 Without a license, you can solve small models for non-commercial purpose.
 We strongly recommend that you apply for a license by following the link above.

 **Notes**<br>
-**Windows:** we are experimenting automatic download for Windows too.
-It doesn’t quite work yet.
-So, you will need to install the COPT fully by following the user guide to be able to use the interface on Windows.<br>
-**MacOS Apple M1/ARM:** on MacOS with Apple M1 chips, Intel based program can run via *Rosetta*.
-Please make sure that the *COPT build* matches the *Julia build*.
+**MacOS Apple M1/ARM:** on MacOS with Apple M1 chips, Intel based programs can run via *Rosetta*.
+When you installed the COPT binaries manually, then please make sure that the *COPT build* matches the *Julia build*.
 We recommend the Intel based COPT and Julia build, as the Apple M1/ARM build of Julia is experimental.

 ## Quick check